 There is a significant amount of goods movement on US 395, US 6, and SR 14.
 Trucks represent a higher-than-average proportion of the total traffic in the study area.
 These corridors connect Los Angeles and Reno and serve other parts of the western US.
 The development of the Tahoe Reno Industrial Center combined with the corridor being improved to four lane roads may potentially add to these impacts.
-Truck traffic impacts overall enjoyment of Main Street in all the Communities along the US395 corridor by increasing noise and decreasing air quality and the sense of safety.
-In 2019 Caltrans has initiated a "Lone Pine Visioning Committee" to discuss proposed solutions or mitigations to these issues in Lone Pine.
+Truck traffic impacts the overall enjoyment of Main Street in all the Communities along the US395 corridor by increasing noise and decreasing air quality and the sense of safety.
+In 2019 Caltrans initiated a "Lone Pine Visioning Committee" to discuss proposed solutions or mitigations to these issues in Lone Pine.
 Roads bear the burden of the weight of more and more trucks, but limited funding is available due to the area's small population numbers.
 In a region dependent on tourism and with limited funding for highway maintenance, these impacts can be damaging to the area's economy if visitors have a bad experience.
 Adequate services need to be made available to allow for highway safety.
 Additionally, there are concerns from residents about long term parking of semi-trailer trucks adjacent to residential and commercial areas.
 Unauthorized truck parking has been noted near most communities.

 Cambridge Systematics completed the Eastern Sierra Corridor Freight Study, for Caltrans District 9, that specifically looks at US 395, US 6, SR 14, and SR 58 in Inyo and Mono counties and Eastern Kern County.
 This study documents existing and future freight conditions including: 1) freight impacts from outside the corridor (including the Reno Tahoe Industrial Center and the World Logistics Center in Moreno Valley), 2) freight impacts on highways which also serve as Main Street, and 3) potential economic benefits of Eastern Sierra freight movement to the industry.
 The study seeks to identify short and long-term cost-effective strategies to 1) improve goods movement, safety, and congestion and 2) mitigate freight impacts on local communities and transportation infrastructure.
-The study will also explore potential funding opportunities.
-The ICLTC received a presentation on the Freight Study and will explore opportunities to build the additional truck parking recommendations into future planning and projects with Caltrans, City of Bishop, and Fort Independence.
+The study also explores potential funding opportunities.
+The ICLTC received a presentation in 2019 on the Freight Study and will explore opportunities to build the additional truck parking recommendations into future planning and projects with Caltrans and the City of Bishop.
+In 2022, the Fort Independence tribe won federal grant funding from the American Rescue Plan to expand its travel plaza, which will increase truck parking capacity.